It’s 1942. Britain is at war with Germany and it is not going that well.

 So there was a new church but it needed a bigger building.
 And it looked impossible.
 But they believed that nothing was impossible for God.
 They prayed to him for a fortnight.

-At the end of that fortnight someone offered the church an old army hut that was in her garden in the centre of Woodbridge.
-They now had a building but no land!
+At the end of that fortnight someone offered the church an old army hut that she owned in the centre of Woodbridge and which had previously been used in Christian work.
+They now had a building but it wasn't on the land!

 But now they had a new problem.
 How would they get the hut to the land?
 It was a mile away.
 Where would they get a truck and a driver to move it?
 It was wartime and both were in short supply.